 PS and ITA are mutually exclusive.
 Where income is exempted under the PS incentive, tax exempt dividends may be paid out of the exempted income.
-For incentives by way of allowances, any unutilised allowances can generally be carried forward until fully utilised.
-However, with effect from YA 2019, any unutilised allowance can only be carried forward for a maximum period of 7 consecutive YAs upon expiry of the incentive period of ITA / Reinvestment
+Unutilised ITA can be carried forward until fully utilised.
+However unutilised PS losses can only be carried forward for a maximum period of 7 consecutive YAs after the end of the pioneer period.
+For unutilised PS losses accumulated as at YA 2018, where the incentive has already expired, these losses be carried forward for another 7 YAs until YA 2025.